What are Wildlife Management Areas?

-You can find out more about these lead, cooperative, and mitigation areas through our alphabetical listing, or by clicking on our regional map.
+You can find out more about the stewardship of these lands and the wide range of recreation they offer through our alphabetical listing or our map.

-Few Floridians-indeed few Americans-realize how much wildlife we have lost on this continent during the last few centuries.
-Spreading human settlement and demand for wild meat, plumes and pelts pushed many species into jeopardy, some into extinction, i.e. Carolina parakeet and passenger pigeon.
-By early in the 20th century, even white-tailed deer and wild turkey were reduced to fractions of their original populations.
+During the last few centuries, human settlement and demand for wild meat, plumes and pelts, pushed many species into jeopardy; some even into extinction.
+By the early 20th century, white-tailed deer and wild turkey numbers were reduced to fractions of their original populations.

 Who uses Wildlife Management Areas?